zencoder/zencoder-rb/README.markdown

 * Rubinius 2.0.0dev
 * jRuby 1.6.5

+## 2.5 WARNING!!!

+Version 2.5 brings a single, significant change to the gem which you should be aware of:

+* __The Zencoder SSL CA chain is no longer bundled.__ Our cert is expiring and the necessary file may change in the future.
+You can now specify the CA file or CA path along with the request.

 ## v2.4 WARNING!!!

 Version 2.4 brings some significant changes to the gem, ones which you should be aware of: